gferreira/fb-variable-values/docs/pages/reference/measurements.md

 ![]({{ site.url }}/images/Measurements-1.png){: .img-fluid}

 new
-: Click on the button to add a new empty font-level measurement to the list.
+: Click to add a new empty font-level measurement to the list.
   Double-click the new item's cells to edit its content.

 <div class="alert alert-primary" role="alert" markdown='1'>